caidychen/RxCloudFirestore/README.md

 ```

-### Query a subcollection of courses from a speicfic school
+### Query a subcollection of courses from a specific school
 Chain your collection path and document path together like an **alternating pattern** to "navigate" through subcollections:
 *Collection(odd) -> Document(even) -> Collection(odd)*